-The Company estimates income or expense related to its pension and postretirement plans based on actuarial assumptions, including assumptions regarding discount rates and expected returns on plan assets, adjusted for current period actuarial gains and losses.
-Assumed long-term rates of return on plan assets and discount rates vary for the different plans according to the local economic conditions.
+The Company estimated income or expense related to its pension and postretirement plans based on actuarial assumptions, including assumptions regarding discount rates and expected returns on plan assets, adjusted for current period actuarial gains and losses.
+Assumed long-term rates of return on plan assets and discount rates varied according to the local economic conditions.